 18. Mars Simulation Project

-Mars Simulation Projects that aim to establish a human colony on Mars is open source free software on the Linux platform.
-It is programmed by taking into account all the aspects of Mars; got developed a computer-based model that would let implement human settlement on Mars.
+Mars Simulation Projects, which aims to establish a human colony on Mars, is open-source, free software on the Linux platform.
+It is programmed to consider all aspects of Mars and developed a computer-based model that would allow the implementation of human settlement on Mars.

-The program developed by studying human psychology is believed that whoever goes to this at the earlier stage might arise among them; it aims to develop a computer-based model to establish a professional relationship among them.
+The program developed by studying human psychology is believed that whoever goes to this at the earlier stage might arise among; it aims to develop a computer-based model to establish a professional relationship among them.

 Features of Mars Simulation Project